stryder-dev/flutter_platform_widgets/README.md

 );
 ```

-> Note that the use of `iosContentPadding = true` is only required if the content is being obstruced behind the appBar. `iosContentBottomPadding` is used if the content needs to be above the navBar and not go behind it
+> Note that the use of `iosContentPadding = true` is only required if the content is being obstruced behind the appBar. `iosContentBottomPadding` is used if the content needs to be above the navBar and not go behind it.
+This will not have the translucent effect for iOS when these are set to `true`.
+If that is desirable, then the scrolling and content alignment need to be managed yourself.

 #### Enhance